Coolfission/Coolfission.github.io/blog/whats-happening/whats-happening.md

 What I really want to criticize in Kemp's actions though is definitely something he prohibited.
 Recently, Atlanta mayor Keisha Bottoms wanted to make masks mandatory, especially after she caught COVID-19 herself.
 However, the Governor, for some really weird reason, decided that making masks mandatory is too much and decided to sue anyone in Georgia who tries to make masks mandatory.
 When I heard about this, I thought I was hearing a joke or something.
 Literally, the governor of Georgia doesn't want to make a scientifically **PROVEN** and easy method of preventing transmission of coronavirus mandatory?
 More than that, he's trying to **SUE** people for making it mandatory?
 That's definitely one of the most foolish and illogical things that I've heard during this entire pandemic.

-I'm also really full of anger of the other actions of the President.
-Some things include forcefully steering away BLM protestors in order to take a photo-op in front of a church, repeatedly criticizing the BLM movement but supporting anti-maskers and confederacy advocates, and removing about 100 environmental policies.
-He and his campaign have also sent the most hate-filled messages on Twitter and Facebook recently.
-Speaking of these two platforms, I'm really glad that they're both starting to censor and mark some of his tweets as misleading and spreading fake news.
-Even as a president, he needs to still abide the rules of these platforms and should be given no exception.

 Wow, so 2020 really hasn't been a great year for anyone.
 It's crazy how many things have happened in these past few months and how much of the year is still left.
 The only good thing that's happening is that I'm actually going college tomorrow!
 Even though right now isn't exactly a safe time to reopen schools and universities, I'm happy that I'll at least be able to start the next chapter of my life.
 I'm definitely worried about COVID-19 transmission and I know that I'm taking a risk by going to campus, but I believe that if I take the appropriate precautions and undergo frequent testing, I should be safe.

 So in essence, especially in these trying times, please remember to use trustworthy sources to get your information.
 Use websites like CDC for COVID-19 advice and for tips to stay safe.
 Listen to infectious disease experts like Anthony Fauci, who has **YEARS** of experience in this field.
-And now more than ever, don't listen to politicians like Trump or Kemp: they're only focusing on their re-election.
+And now more than ever, don't listen to politicians like Trump or Kemp: they're only focusing on their re-election and making money.

 And lastly, please remember to wear your PPE, remember to vote, and stay safe.